 Albums must be complete and accepted (after a final album review) prior to the student’s AMI oral examination, which is when they are finally submitted to the Board of Examiners.

 The classroom is fully equipped with cameras, a projector and the necessary technology to facilitate note taking during lectures and presentations, as well as the necessary infrastructure so students can use laptops and electronic devices to take notes.

 Having the right material and a prepared environment in the classroom is key to Montessori practice.
 Accordingly, trainers devote time to describe in detail the Montessori material peculiar characteristics and facilitate access to whatever students may need to prepare the materials they will use in their everyday classroom practice.
 Such materials include charts, timelines and other relevant material routinely used in the Elementary environment.
 Through the creation of these materials, students are able to apply Montessori principles to materials that they will use in their everyday classroom practice.

-The requirements of the course allow delivering the albums and materials in different languages (with the prior approval of the Director of de course and according to the availability of the interpreters).
-However, all albums and materials must have the scripts and content tables in English or Spanish.
+The official languages of the course are Russian, English and Spanish and the materials offered will be in these three languages.
+However the requirements of the course allow delivering the albums and materials in other languages (with the prior approval of the Director of de course and according to the availability of the interpreters).
+However, all albums and materials must have the scripts and content tables in English, Russian or Spanish.

 Students are required to read Dr. Montessori’s books and make use of them for their written work, discussions, essays, practice with materials, teaching practice and examinations.
 The course reading list includes required and recommended titles.

 During the academic year 2020-2021, after the course’s first summer, students complete three weeks (90 hours) of observation in a Montessori elementary school under the supervision of an experienced AMI certified Montessori Guide.